heroku/nibs/architecture.md

 Using Heroku Connect:

  - Consumers access the application data in Postgres through the application's own REST services
- - Developers write data access logic using SQL against the Postgres database
+ - Developers write the data data access layer using SQL against the Postgres database
- - The data is kept in sync using Heroku Connect's bi-directional data synchronization
+ - The data is kept in sync using Connect's bi-directional data synchronization

 ## Salesforce Communities